jbcoe/polymorphic_value/draft.md

 ### X.Z.1 Class template `polymorphic_value` general [polymorphic_value.general]

-The `polymorphic_value` class template stores a pointer to another object.
-The object pointed to by the pointer is referred to as an owned object.
+A `polymorphic_value` is an object that manages the lifetime of an owned object.
+A `polymorphic_value` object may own objects of different types at different points in its lifetime.
+A `polymorphic_value` object is empty if it has no owned object.
-`polymorphic_value` implements value semantics: the owned object is copied or destroyed when the `polymorphic_value` is copied or destroyed.
+`polymorphic_value` implements value semantics: the owned object (if any) is copied or destroyed when the `polymorphic_value` is copied or destroyed.

-A `polymorphic_value`, `v`, will dispose of its owned object when `v` is itself destroyed (e.g., when leaving block scope (9.7)).

-A `polymorphic_value` object is empty if there is no owned object (the stored pointer is `nullptr`).

-Copying a non-empty `polymorphic_value` will copy the owned object so that the copied `polymorphic_value` will have its own unique copy of the owned object.

-Copying from an empty `polymorphic_value` produces another empty `polymorphic_value`.

-Copying and disposal of the owned object can be customized by supplying a custom copier and deleter.
+Copying and destruction of the owned object can be customized by supplying a copier and deleter.

-If a `polymorphic_value` is constructed from a pointer then a custom copier and deleter are said to be _present_.
-Any `polymorphic_value` instance constructed from another `polymorphic_value` instance constructed with a custom copier and deleter will also have a custom copier and deleter.

-The template parameter `T` of `polymorphic_value<T>` shall be a non-union class type.
-Otherwise the program is ill-formed.
+The template parameter `T` of `polymorphic_value<T>` shall be a non-union class type; otherwise the program is ill-formed.
 The template parameter `T` of `polymorphic_value<T>` may be an incomplete type.

+A copier and deleter are said to be _present_ if a `polymorphic_value` object is constructed from a non-null pointer, or from a `polymorphic_value` object where a copier and deleter are present.

 [Note: Implementations are encouraged to avoid the use of dynamic memory for ownership of small objects.]